SIMEXP/lab-documentation/source/tutorials/python.rst

 To go further
 :::::::::::::

-If you have difficulties running this tutorial, or you want to learn more about python, you should definitively check the `software-carpentry courses <https://software-carpentry.org/lessons/>`_.
+To learn more about python best practices, you should definitively check the `software-carpentry courses <https://software-carpentry.org/lessons/>`_.
-Check `this post <https://astrobites.org/2020/10/23/towards-better-research-code-and-software/>`_, a good guide for better research code.
+Check also `this post <https://astrobites.org/2020/10/23/towards-better-research-code-and-software/>`_, which is a good guide on writting better research code.

 Questions ?